Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Bay of Fundy in New Brunswick gives visitors a trifecta of natural wonders: dinosaur fossils, whale migrations, and one of the most unique tidal systems on the planet.

 The latter of which is actually one of the seven wonders of North America.
-In fact, the Bay of Fundy features the highest tides on earth at 16 meters (52.5 ft), and over 160 billion tonnes of seawater flowing in and out of the bay every single day.
+The Bay of Fundy features the highest tides on earth at 16 meters (52.5 ft), and over 160 billion tonnes of seawater flowing in and out of the bay every single day.

 To experience the Bay of Fundy’s tidal system at its finest, head over to The Hopewell Rocks, where you can walk around sea stacks at low tide and then witness the tide come in.